GuruPrasadVns/NodeCode/NodeModuleSystem/README.md

 #### An Event is basically a signal that indicates that something has happened.
 For example, in Node we have a class called HTTP which we can used to build a web server.
 Everytime when HTTP class listen any request it raises an Event.Our job is to response to that event which is basically to return a appropriate response.

-#### To see the details of os module https://nodejs.org/dist/latest-v14.x/docs/api/events.html
+#### To see the details of event module https://nodejs.org/dist/latest-v14.x/docs/api/events.html

 #### In Events module we have one important class called EventEmitter.
 It is one of the core builing blocks of Node and lots of classes is based on this EventEmitter.